IrFan143A/Study-of-WEB/README.md

 # Study-of-WEB
-Creating for learning of Web development
+Creating for learning of web development and improving  Web development techniques